zerofo/sys-con/README.md

 ## Description
 This sys-module adds support for any joystick or gamepad to the Nintendo Switch.
 Only USB connection is supported - For Bluetooth connection you can use ndeadly's [MissionControl] (https://github.com/ndeadly/MissionControl)

-## What is new in this fork
 This fork adds support for all HID game controllers.
 This means that any PC-compatible USB controller should work with your Nintendo Switch.
 While the original sys-con only supports Xbox/PS controllers, this one adds support for all other PC controllers.

-**Important note**: This fork has not been integrated with the original, as it is far from the original source code.
-Most of the code has been rewritten and the configuration has been completely rethought.
-This means that if you already have a configuration from the original sys-con, you will have to drop it and redo it on this new fork, but it should be fairly straightforward ;).

 ## Installation
 Download the latest zip from the [releases page](https://github.com/o0zz/sys-con/releases).
 Extract it to your SD card and boot/reboot your switch.